Dr Irene Revell

 Most recently (2022-2024), she has been a postdoctoral researcher on artist Aura Satz’s Preemptive Listening project at the Royal College of Art, co-curating the eponymous film, performance and symposium programme at Tate Modern.
 In Autumn 2024 she will launch the anthology book project 'Bodies of Sound: Becoming a feminist ear' co-edited with Sarah Shin for Silver Press, that consolidates a more expanisve field of interest in sound, listening, archives and embodiment.

-She is currently developing a long-term project on ‘score thinking’, exploring expanded uses of text instruction in contemporary practices that often pertain to urgent political question, including the decolonial, and disability justice.
+She is currently developing a long-term project on ‘score thinking’, exploring expanded uses of text instruction and other forms of non-conventional notation in contemporary practices that also pertain to urgent questions, including the decolonial, and disability justice.